-Andrea Lozeau returns for her fifth season as the Saint Michael's women's basketball full-time assistant coach in 2017-18 after spending the previous seven years as a player then a coach at Northeast-10 Conference counterpart Southern New Hampshire University.
+Andrea Lozeau returns for her seventh season as the Saint Michael's women's basketball full-time assistant coach in 2019-20 after spending the previous seven years as a player then a coach at Northeast-10 Conference counterpart Southern New Hampshire University.

 A part-time assistant coach at Southern New Hampshire in 2010-11 and 2011-12, Lozeau was a full-time assistant during the 2012-13 academic year.
 In her tenure, she was heavily involved in recruiting, practice and game planning, community service engagement, fundraising, alumni relations, and monitoring the academic progress of her student-athletes.